nightroman/PowerShellTraps/Basic/Errors-of-unusual-type/README.md

 Hypothesis

 The tests give the idea that any runtime exception is a semi-terminating error.
-True terminating errors are probably caused by `ThrowTerminatingError()` in cmdlets and `throw` in scripts.
-True non-terminating errors are caused by `WriteError` in cmdlets and `Write-Error` in scripts.
+True terminating errors are caused by `throw` in scripts.

 Scripts